philgyford/col-scraper/README.md

 ## The JSON files

-There is a single file containing basic data about every Member.
-And then a file for each Member containing information from their Register of Interests.
+There are three files listing members, wards and committees, and then a single file for each member.

-### Members file
+### Members list file

 The file `data/members.json` is of this format: